 The following was produced in partnership with our friends at Babyganics.

-Once upon a time, “Only the best for my baby” strictly referenced the 5-course puree you whipped up for them using only foods you harvested yourself from your backyard garden.
-Nowadays, though, everything from cribs and strollers to toys and pacifiers are made with utmost attention paid to being better for both kids and the environment.
-To ensure your kid will one day know how to spell “B-P-A F-R-E-E” with their blocks, consider this registry starter pack of a dozen environmentally friendly, actually-good-for-them products.
+Once upon a time, “Only the best for my baby” strictly referenced the five-course puree you whipped up for them using only foods you harvested yourself from your backyard garden.
+Nowadays, though, everything from baby cribs and strollers to toys and pacifiers are made with utmost attention paid to being better for both kids and the environment.
+To ensure your kid will one day know how to spell “B-P-A F-R-E-E” with their blocks, consider this baby registry starter pack of a dozen eco-friendly products that are good for the environment.

 Clean every surface on your body and theirs, plus a few crucial ones around the house like toys, tables, high chairs, dishes, and bottles, with this all-in-one starter kit.
 None of it will stay clean, but you’ll go through every wipe and drop of lotion, soap, and sanitizer trying.
 And you can use it up without fear of harming your kid or the environment because they’re all made of safe, plant-based materials.

 The Lolly is made of the same sustainable New Zealand pine and non-toxic finishes that make Babyletto’s Bowery one of the best bassinets available.
 Greenguard Gold certification means it’s been screened for 360 VOCs (carbon-based chemicals that easily evaporate at room temperature and toxify nurseries worse than wafting diaper bins) and 10,000+ chemicals — lead and phthalates included.
 Toddler and daybed conversion kits are included, so it’s also sustainable in that you’ll use it for more than four months.